SiSol-Systems/localcosmos-app-kit-docs/docs/frontends.rst

 localcosmos folder
 ------------------
-The :code:`localcosmos` folder is the folder where the Local Cosmos App Kit will put all generated contents in.
+The :code:`localcosmos` folder is the folder where the Local Cosmos App Kit will put all generated contents, like identification keys, in.
 Do not put anything into this folder by yourself, unless you are developing using test content.
-During the build phase of your App on Local Cosmos, this folder will be deleted, recreated andu auto-populated
+During the build phase of your App on Local Cosmos, this folder will be deleted, recreated and auto-populated.

 online_content folder
 ---------------------